-- Scenarios for permitting the use of PEDs by the operator Non intentional T DED.
-No Technical Condition Non-intentional transmitters T-PEDs 1 The aircraft is certified as T-PED tolerant, i.e. it has been demonstrated during the aircraft certification process that front door and back door coupling have no impact on the safe operation of the aircraft All phases of flight All phases of flight 2 A complete electromagnetic interference (EMI) assessment for all technologies, using the method described in (d)(1), has been performed and has demonstrated the T-PED tolerance All phases of flight All phases of flight 3 The aircraft is certified for the use of T-PEDs using particular technologies (e.g. WLAN or mobile phone) All phases of flight All phases of flight, restricted to those particular technologies 4 The EMI assessment, using the method described in (d)(1), has demonstrated that: (a) the front door coupling has no impact on safety; and (b) the back door coupling has no impact on safety when using particular technologies (e.g. WLAN or mobile phone) All phases of flight All phases of flight, restricted to those particular technologies 5 The EMI assessment, using the method described in $(d)(1)(i)$ , has demonstrated that the front door coupling has no impact on safety caused by non-intentional transmitters All phases of flight Not permitted 6 The EMI assessment, using the method described in (d)(1)(ii), has demonstrated that the back door coupling has no impact on safety when using particular technologies (e.g. WLAN or mobile phone) All phases of flight - except low visibility approach operation All phases of flight - except low visibility approach operation, restricted to those particular technologies 7 An EMI assessment has not been performed All phases of flight - except low visibility approach operation Not permitted 8 Notwithstanding Scenarios Nos.
-3 to 7 (a) before taxi-out; (b) during taxi-in after the end of landing roll; and (c) the PIC may permit the use during prolonged departure delays, provided that sufficient time is available to check the passenger compartment before the flight proceeds
+Table 1- Scenarios for permitting the use of PEDs by the operator No Technical Condition Non-intentional transmitters T-PEDs 1 The aircraft is certified as T-PED tolerant, i.e. it has been demonstrated during the aircraft certification process that front door and back door coupling have no impact on the safe operation of the aircraft All phases of flight All phases of flight 2 A complete electromagnetic interference (EMI) assessment for all technologies, using the method described in (d)(1), has been performed and has demonstrated the T-PED tolerance All phases of flight All phases of flight 3 The aircraft is certified for the use of T-PEDs using particular technologies (e.g. WLAN or mobile phone) All phases of flight All phases of flight, restricted to those particular technologies 4 The EMI assessment, using the method described in (d)(1), has demonstrated that: (a) the front door coupling has no impact on safety; and (b) the back door coupling has no impact on safety when using particular technologies (e.g. WLAN or mobile phone) All phases of flight All phases of flight, restricted to those particular technologies 5 The EMI assessment, using the method described in (d)(1)(i), has demonstrated that the front door coupling has no impact on safety caused by non-intentional transmitters All phases of flight Not permitted 6 The EMI assessment, using the method described in (d)(1)(ii), has demonstrated that the back door coupling has no impact on safety when using particular technologies (e.g. WLAN or mobile phone) All phases of flight - except low visibility approach operation All phases of flight - except low visibility approach operation, restricted to those particular technologies 7 An EMI assessment has not been performed All phases of flight - except low visibility approach operation Not permitted 8 Notwithstanding Scenarios Nos.
+3 to 7 landing roll; an (c) the PIC may perform prolonged or provided that available to clean after the end of